jcosta33/personal-site/README.md

 $ gulp watch (default task)
 ```

 Watches for changes to scss, js and nunjucks (njk) files.
-Compiles and reloads browser on save.
+Compiles on save.

 ```
 $ gulp styles